 Birth control counselling

-The doctors and nurses at Health & Wellness can provide counselling and information on the various forms of birth control, and can help you choose the method that is right for you.
+The doctors and nurses at the Health & Wellness Centre can provide counselling and information on the various forms of birth control, and can help you choose the method that is right for you.

 Emergency contraception can prevent a pregnancy when used soon after a single act of unprotected intercourse, or following failure of a birth control device (e.g. the condom breaks).
 Emergency Contraceptive Pills (ECP), previously known as the Morning After Pill (MAP), can be taken up to 72 hours following intercourse (the sooner the better).

 Copper IUDs are the most effective method of emergency contraception and can be used up to 7 days following intercourse.
 Find more information at whatsnextforme.ca.